Gander-Framework/gander-cli/README.md

 - To run a command you're building, type `./bin/run COMMAND`.
 - This framework recommends using the library `inquirer` for prompting and collecting answers from the user.

+Structure of app:
+|-- src:
+|   |---- aws
+|         |---- api: js functions to call andrew's scripts
+|         |---- scripts: andrew scripts to actually make api calls
+|   |---- commands: the main function that is invoked upon typing `fleet BLAH`
+|   |---- util
+|         |---- prompts: functions that display questions to user and collects answers

+---

+# Table of Contents
 <!-- toc -->
 * [Usage](#usage)
 * [Commands](#commands)